-There are a couple of ways to choose thread to use when sewing.
+There are a couple of ways to

+Select sewing thread according to the right colour.
 Once you have decided which type and strength of thread is suitable for your project, you will need to match its colour.
 This is where it is a really good idea to purchase the entire quantity of thread in the colour you are using to ensure that you keep the same batch colour quality throughout the sewing project.
 If you cannot find an exact colour match, select a colour of thread one to two shades darker than the fabric colour to blend in.
 Light thread will stand out more.

-Another option is using a grey thread, as it works for all sorts of lighter-coloured fabrics.
+thread, as it works for all sorts of lighter-coloured fabrics.

-Unroll your thread and let it lay over the fabric.
-And/or look at the selvages of the fabric it always gives you what colours you should choose.
+lay over the fabric.
+And/or look at the selvages of the fabric it always gives

 Buttons and Zippers

-1. I haven't sewn anything in years - but your posts and creations always leave me thinking I should try something.
+I haven't sewn anything in years - but your posts and creations always leave me thinking I should try something.
 That's also such a great photo Julie.

 ReplyDelete